Asking about, discussing, or disclosing pay

 You have the right to organize with others to improve wages and working conditions.

-The National Labor Relations Act (NLRA) protects the right of most private sector employees to talk with each other about workplace issues of mutual concern, such as pay.
+The National Labor Relations Act (NLRA) protects the right of most private-sector employees to talk with each other about workplace issues of mutual concern, such as pay.

 You have the right to complain about discrimination, file a complaint of discrimination, participate in an employment discrimination investigation or lawsuit, or oppose discrimination without being retaliated against.